 The Global Positioning System (GPS) is a space-based satellite navigation system that provides location and time information in all weather, anywhere on or near the Earth, where there is an unobstructed line of sight to four or more GPS satellites.
 The GPS program provides critical capabilities to military, civil and commercial users around the world.

 Long Term Evolution (LTE)

-LTE is a standard for wireless communication of high-speed data for mobile phones and data terminals.
+COURSE CODE: 19ITU103 UNIT: IV (Emerging Technologies) BATCH-2019-2022 data terminals.
 It is based on the GSM/EDGE and UMTS/HSPA network technologies, increasing the capacity and speed using new modulation techniques.